notigayatri/Nokia/README.md

   "status": "PASS"
 }

-10.2 Output Design Principle
+Output Design Principles

-Then steps must not throw assertion errors.
+Then steps must not throw assertion errors

-Then steps are responsible only for extracting and recording results.
+Then steps only extract and record results

-Validation and decision-making occur outside the test execution layer.
+Validation and decision-making occur outside the test execution layer

-11. Agent-Based Validation
+Agent-Based Validation

-The system is designed to work with an agent-driven execution model.
+The system supports an agent-driven execution model.

 The agent can:

 Validate generated code

-Detect runtime and compilation errors
+Detect compilation and runtime errors

 Regenerate or correct step logic

-Terminate execution when validation succeeds
+Terminate execution once validation succeeds

 This approach minimizes manual intervention and improves reliability.

-12. Limitations

-Godog requires careful handling of errors in Then steps to avoid runtime crashes.

-Output files are overwritten per execution unless explicitly versioned.

-Parallel execution is not enabled by default.

-13. Future Enhancements
+Future Enhancements

-Unified result aggregation across scenarios

-Retry mechanism for failed steps

 Integration with external reporting tools

 Web-based result visualization

-Support for additional BDD frameworks
+Support for additional BDD frameworks like Gauge

-14. Intended Use
+Intended Use

 This project is suitable for: